-Infants' sweat response predicts aggressive behavior as toddlersApril 23rd, 2013 in Psychology & Psychiatry /
+Infants' sweat response predicts aggressive behavior as toddlersApril 23, 2013 in Medicine & Health / Psychology & Psychiatry

 Infants who sweat less in response to scary situations at age 1 show more physical and verbal aggression at age 3, according to new research published in Psychological Science, a journal of the Association for Psychological Science.